Informal Guide to Moving to Tuscaloosa

 Budget and Utilities

-All PhD students are supported either as a teaching assistant (TA) or as a research assistant (RA) throughout their tenure, as long as they are making good progress towards their degree and are in good academic standing.
-Your offer letter should have stated your 9 month salary.
-All first year graduate students are guaranteed summer support.
-Most 2nd year and higher students are supported either via TAs or RAs over the summer.
+PhD students are supported either as a teaching assistant (TA), a research assistant (RA), or on a fellowship (or some combination) throughout their tenure, as long as they are making good progress towards their degree and are in good academic standing.
+Your offer letter should have stated your 9-month salary (if applicable).
+All first-year funded graduate students are guaranteed summer support in their first year.
+Most 2nd year and higher students are partially or fully supported either via TAs or RAs over the summer.
 Please note, not all students obtain summer support.
-However, the 9 month salary should be adequate to cover 12 months of living expenses.
+However, the 9-month salary should be adequate to cover 12 months of living expenses as long as you have budgeted for it.
 Please keep this in mind when deciding where to live.

-When drawing up a budget, remember to check what utilities and services are included in the rent.
-Utilities that you may have to pay for (if they are not already included in your rent) are:
+When drawing up a budget, in addition to rent and transportation, remember to check what utilities and services are included in the rent.
+Utilities that you may have to pay for (if they are not already included in your rent) are

-4. Washer/Dryer (either in apt or in building)
+• Washer/Dryer (either in an apt or in a building)

 UA’s international students center provides more information on utilities.
 Please refer to the following webpages: